hiddenmarten/helm-chart-base/README.md

 # helm-chart-base

 TODO list:
-- Review agreement with service, keep the port definable by developer, but service name should be inherited from $val
-    - The same for statefulset
 - Write chart examples:
     - mono chart with vault uses postgres as a backend
     - umbrella chart with vault uses postgres as a backend